sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

-# Deckahedron Module: Deckahedron World
+# Deckahedron World - Player's Guide

 This is an adaptation of
 [Dungeon World](http://www.dungeon-world.com/)